 -

-By combining secure connectivity, embedded compliance, and scalable infrastructure, financial institutions can prepare for the next phase of payments innovation in Saudi Arabia and beyond.
+By combining secure connectivity, embedded compliance, and scalable infrastructure, financial institutions can better prepare for the next phase of payments innovation in Saudi Arabia and beyond.